 - 1. When a child is absent, the parents/guardians are required to call the school on the morning of the absence and report the absentee's name and grade. - 2.
-School personnel will attempt to contact all homes of children who are absent but have not been reported absent by their parents/guardians. - 3.
+Parents/guardians will receive an automated phone call when their student has been marked absent from school. - 3.
 When a child is absent from school, the parent/guardian is responsible for sending a note to school stating the reason for the absence.
-This should be sent when the child returns to class.
+This should be sent with the child when they return to class or submitted via the child's Skyward account.
 If a note is not received within three (3) days after an absence, the absence will be marked unlawful.